nhladick/pairdb/README.md

 ## Build/Usage
 * Clone the repository: `git clone https://github.com/nhladick/pairdb`
 * Navigate to the pairdb directory and run `make`
-* Tests can be run with the provided script: `source test-pairdb.sh`
-        * Results are written to `/test/test_output.txt`
+* Tests can be run with the provided script: `source test-pairdb.sh`.
+Results are written to `/test/test_output.txt`
-* Run `make install`
-        * The `pairdb` executable will be moved to the `~/bin` directory.
+* Run `make install`.
+The `pairdb` executable will be moved to the `~/bin` directory.
 This directory will be created if it does not exist.
 Ensure this directory is on your path to use the executable.
-        * A directory `~/pairdb-data` will be created.
+A directory `~/pairdb-data` will be created.
 Pairdb uses this directory to save and manage table files and application data.
 * Run with `pairdb`

 ## Dependencies and Notes